mickael-kerjean/filestash-website/_posts/2024-04-01-what-is-ftp.md

 </p>

 <p>
-    <strong>Is FTP secure?</strong><br>FTP is as secure as HTTP, in the same way as HTTP with HTTPS it is recommended to use FTPS which is the secure extension of FTP that use the exact same security as HTTPS.
-Effectively <a href="{% post_url 2023-11-23-debunking-the-security-of-ftp %}">FTPS is as secure as HTTPS</a>.
+    <strong>Is FTP secure?</strong><br>FTP is as secure as HTTP.
+In practice most people referring to FTP would have their server setup to accept FTPS connections and <a href="{% post_url 2023-11-23-debunking-the-security-of-ftp %}">FTPS is as secure as HTTPS</a>.
 </p>

 <p>